bluuewhale/BlueWhaleKo/README.md

 ### Hi there 👋

 I’m currently working on Devops and Backend

-I'm learning AWS, Java/Spring, Databases and so on! seedling
+I'm learning AWS, Java/Spring, Databases and so on! 🌱

 You can find my blog [here](https://velog.io/@koo8624) 🐦